marklauter/pool/README.md

 See [Dependency Injection](##dependency-injection) for more information.

 `IPool<TPoolItem>` provides three methods with convenient overloads:
-- `LeaseAsync` - returns an item from the pool
+- `LeaseAsync` - returns an item from the pool and optionally [performs a ready check](##pool-item-ready-checker)
-- `ReleaseAsync` - returns an item from the pool
+- `ReleaseAsync` - returns an item to the pool
-- `ClearAsync` - clears the pool, disposes the items as required, and reinitializes the pool with min items
+- `ClearAsync` - clears the pool, disposes the items as required, and reinitializes the pool with `PoolOptions.MinSize` items

 The caller is responsible for calling `ReleaseAsync` when it no longer needs the item.
 I recommend using try / finally.